JonZwe/FindPFAS/README.md

 Publication:\
 Zweigle, J., Bugsel, B., Zwiener, C. (2022).
-"FindPFΔS: Non-target screening for PFAS -- Comprehensive data mining for MS2 fragment mass differences" submitted to Anal Chem
+"FindPFΔS: Non-target screening for PFAS -- Comprehensive data mining for MS2 fragment mass differences" submitted to Analytical Chemistry

-For further and more detailed information on functionality of FindPFΔS, graphical user interface (GUI), output, and general recommendations also refer to the publication and its Supporting Information.\
+For further and more detailed information on the functionality of FindPFΔS, graphical user interface (GUI), output, and general recommendations also refer to the publication and its Supporting Information.\
 In case of questions regarding FindPFΔS: jozweigle\@gmail.com